DataSets and DataLoaders

 num_workers=0, pin_memory=False, drop_last=False)

 Once you have instantiated the DataLoader, it is generally a good idea to explore it to make sure that the results are as expected.
-To do so, I generate an example batch of data using the next() and iter() functions.
+To do so, I generate an example mini-batch of data using the next() and iter() functions.
 I then unpack the resulting object to obtain separate bands and labels objects.

 The shape of the bands object is (128, 10).
 This makes sense since the batch size is 128 and the number of channels is 10.
 The labels have a shape of (128), which makes sense since there is one label for each of the 128 samples in the batch.
 The data type for the bands is 32-bit float while the data type for the labels is long integer.
 Generally, PyTorch will expect 32-bit float values for the predictor variables.
 The required data type for the labels will vary by problem type.
 For a multiclass classification, a long integer data type is generally expected.